notification-system/docs/frontend-initial-spec.md

 ## REST APIs
 * Auto generated code for the data models and API's to keep the server and client in sync
 * Pattern to display any Rest API errors with ability for the user to retry
-  * Most screens also auto refresh content on reconnect or when the relevant service restarts.
+  * Most screens also auto refresh content on reconnect to MQTT or when the relevant service restarts.
 * Network related error codes are warnings.
 Other http status codes logged as errors.

 ## Reliable Persistant Connection (Android/Linux/Windows.
 Foreground only on iOS for now)